 Blackened Seasoning Recipe

-If you're looking for big and bold flavors, look no further than this blackening seasoning blend.
-It is guaranteed to deliver the spiciness you crave.
+If you're looking for big and bold flavors in a spice blend, look no further than Blackening seasoning, aka "Blackened Seasoning".
+This mix is guaranteed to deliver the spiciness you crave.

+If you enjoy Cajun and Creole cooking, you'll love blackening as well.
 The seasoning is "spicy" for sure, but not overly hot, so if you're looking for that huge flavor without too much of a heat blast, this is the perfect blend.

 The term "blackening", though, doesn't refer to the seasoning itself, but to the cooking process.
-Let's discuss.

 What is Blackening?

-Blackening is the process of cooking fish, shrimp, or other foods that have been dipped in butter and seasoned, then seared over high heat, usually in a cast iron skillet.
+Blackening is the process of cooking fish, shrimp, or other foods that have been dipped in butter and highly seasoned, then seared over high heat, usually in a cast iron skillet.

-How to Blacken Foods with Blackened Seasoning
+How to Use Blackened Seasoning

-The process is quick and easy.
-Simply dredge or brush your protein in melted butter, then season heavily with blackening seasoning.
+- Dredge or brush your protein or vegetable in melted butter, then season heavily with blackening spice.

 Storage Information